eLn86/spc-web/README.md

 The application should now be running on http://localhost:3000.

 # Running the tests
-Explain how to run the automated tests for this system (if applicable).
+I am using Jest for unit tests.
+You can run the tests via the following command:

 ```bash
 yarn test